White Hat SEO Strategies Revealed

-Spammy, short-sighted tactics can leave you wiped from search rankings entirely.
+Spammy, short-sighted tactics can leave you wiped from search engine rankings entirely.

-Worst of all, it can takes months and even YEARS to recover from these Google penalties.
+Worst of all, it can take months and even YEARS to recover from these Google penalties.

-What’s more, black hat tactics often create a poorer experience for the user.
-Black SEO
+What’s more, black hat tactics often create a poor experience for the user.

 So what’s the answer?